wenyang/azureml-v2-preview/docs/quickstart/jobs.rst

 .. literalinclude:: ../../examples/train/pytorch/torchjob.yml
    :language: yaml

-Let's continue by going into more details on the job specification.
+Let's go into more details on the job specification.

 Understanding a job specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~